-Power Automate SharePoint Triggers and Actions Explained
+Power Automate SharePoint: Triggers, Filters, HTTP, and Actions

 Every SharePoint trigger, every action, OData filter query syntax, and the advanced HTTP request action — the complete connector reference for flow builders.